-Typically, you can run a Prometheus server which will poll this API endpoint, retrieve and store the data.
-You can then use the data to configure alerts and graph trends.
+Typically, you can run a Prometheus server which will poll this API endpoint, get the data and graph it.

 To enable metrics:

 - Find the text <add key="EnableMetrics" value ="false"/> in web.config. - 2.
 Change the value to true. - 3.
 Restart the Compare Server website in IIS.